 Volunteers work alongside our emergency planning team, adult care staff and other agencies to make sure evacuees have what they need while staying in a rest centre.

 In other emergencies, such as severe snow, volunteers are called upon to help support vulnerable residents by delivering prescriptions and food supplies within their local area.

 To become a member of the team, you need to be 18 or over.
 No special skills or qualifications are needed and full training is provided including an induction day to provide a basic understanding of the team’s role.
-Those who want to continue will attend a one-day key skills course which includes First Aid, health and safety and safeguarding.
+Those who want to continue will attend a 1-day key skills course which includes first aid, health and safety and safeguarding.

 Volunteers will also need to have a DBS-enhanced check – formally known as a Criminal Record Bureau (CRB) check in order to work with vulnerable adults and children.
 Volunteers will also be paid for expenses incurred during training or in response to an incident.

 If you’re interested in becoming a member of the Derbyshire Emergency Volunteers team, email: firstname.lastname@example.org, register your interest online or tel: 01629 538364.